osrg/gobgp/docs/sources/filter-detail.md

 ### 2. Defining BgpDefinedSets

-BgpDefinedSets has Community information and AS_PATH information in CommunitySetList and AsPathSetList section respectively.
+BgpDefinedSets has Community information, Extended Community information and AS_PATH information in each SetList section respectively.
 And it is a child element of DefinedSets.
-AsPathSetList and CommunitySetList section are AS_PATH match part and community match part.
+CommunitySetList, ExtCommunitySetList and AsPathSetList section are each match part.

 - BgpDefinedSets example